bemte-li/bemte.li/README.md

   - No manual container restart needed for most changes
   - Database migrations are automatically applied in development mode

+### Development Superuser

+In development mode, a default superuser account is automatically created with the following credentials:
+- Email: dev@bemte.li
+- Password: dev1234567

+You can use these credentials to access the admin interface and manage your development environment.

 ### Troubleshooting

 1. Certificate Issues